-In the present case, a professional representative had requested a Board of Appeal to allow a former member of the board (in this case a former chairman who had ceased his duties two years previously).
+In the case in point, a professional representative had asked a board of appeal for authorization that a former member of the board (in the case in point a former president who had left office two years previously).

 What are the rules governing speaking by a non-proxy?
 Especially if he is a former president?

-In the first place, the Grand Chamber refers to decision G4 / 95 (which was given earlier) with regard to speaking by an assistant (point 1 of the reasons).
-Although decision G4 / 95 applies to opposition proceedings, the principles remain the same for a procedure ex-parte : the chamber has full discretion to authorize it if it wishes.
+First, the Grand Chamber refers to decision G4 / 95 (which was given before) with regard to speaking by an assistant (point 1 of the reasons).
+Although decision G4 / 95 applies to an opposition procedure, the principles remain the same for an opposition procedure ex-parte : the room has #8217; a full discretion to authorize it if it wishes.

-However, in order to authorize the intervention of a speaker, the chamber should be notified early enough, indicating the name, the quality and the subject addressed by the speaker (point 2 of the reasons).
+However, to authorize an intervention by an intervener, it is advisable to notify the chamber sufficiently early by indicating the name, the quality, and the subject addressed by the intervener (point 2 of the reasons).

-If the intervention is authorized, the assistant then makes his oral statement under the permanent responsibility and control of the professional representative (point 3 of the reasons).
+If the intervention is authorized, the assistant then makes his oral presentation under the permanent responsibility and control of the professional representative (point 3 of the reasons).

-Regarding the speech by a former member of the chamber, there is no rule formally prohibiting them: it is therefore necessary to pay attention to avoid, at least, an "appearance of favoritism" (point 4 of the reasons) concerning simple speeches.
-Thus, the Boards of Appeal have (in the absence of other rules) a discretion to determine from when a former member may speak in front of the board (point 7): a priori 3 years should be a good compromise (point 8).
+Regarding speaking by a former member of the chamber, there are no rules formally prohibiting them: care should therefore be taken to avoid, at least, a & #8220; appearance of favoritism & #8221; (point 4 of the reasons) concerning mere speaking.
+Thus, the boards of appeal have (in the absence of other rules) a power of appreciation in order to determine from when a former member can express themselves before the board (point 7): a priori 3 years should be a good compromise (point 8).

 decision G1 / 95 was rendered on July 19, 1996.

-(a) the subject matter of the European patent is not patentable under Articles 52 to 57;
+a) the object of the European patent is not patentable under the terms of articles 52 to 57;

-Consequently, the Board of Appeal can not introduce a new ground (as stated in G9 / 91) not raised by the opponent, even though this ground is industrial application and which the opponent has invoked. novelty or inventive step.
+Consequently, the Board of Appeal cannot introduce a new ground (as indicated in decision G9 / 91) not raised by the opponent, even though that ground would be industrial application and which the opponent had invoked novelty or inventive step.

 decision G2 / 95 was released on May 14, 1996.

-Imagine that an applicant files a first application in France, then files a second EP application under priority of the French application.
-The filing of this second application is completely missed and the description filed does not correspond to the invention of the first application (do not laugh ... it happens).
+Let us imagine that a depositor files a first request in France, then files a second EP request under priority of the French request.
+The filing of this second request is completely missed and the description filed does not correspond in any way to the invention of the first request (do not laugh… it happens).

-Is it possible, in the context of an error correction under the R88 CBE73, to replace all the parts of an application with other parts (ie those which the applicant would have really wanted to deposit)?
+Is it possible, as part of & #8217; a correction of & #8217; error under R88 CBE73, to replace the whole of the parts of a request by one of other parts (ie those which the applicant would have really wanted to file)?